webguru103/angular2-typescript/README.md

 - Navigate to `HermesOnline.Web.Spa\Frontend` and run `npm install` to install project dependencies

 ## Development server
-Open Command Prompt, navigate to `HermesOnline.Web.Spa\Frontend`

 - Run `npm start` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
-Go to `HermesOnline.Web.Spa\Frontend` and run `build-frontend-prod.bat` script to build frontend project.
-The build artifacts will be stored in the `dist` directory.

-Open browser, go to **http://company1.braendler.com/** and you should see new application developed in Angular2

 ## Code scaffolding